 Kasugai Rakka Ame: Classic Japanese Peanut Candy

-As you can see in the photo above, the hard candy Rakka Ame has a somewhat shiny, gold color that mainly comes from the ingredient peanuts, and it actually contains tiny bits of peanuts in the candy.
+As you can see in the photo above, the hard candy Rakka Ame has a somewhat glossy gold color that comes from peanuts, and it actually contains tiny bits of peanuts in the candy.

 Because of that, when you bite on the candy with your teeth, it is easily broken into pieces.
-Thus, there are 2 ways to savor this Ame candy; just suck on it or munch it like eating snacks.
+And thus, there are two ways to enjoy this Ame treat; suck on it or munch it like eating snacks.

-The golden peanut candy has a gentle sweetness and is full of nutty flavor that everyone can like.
-The aftertaste is also good, which is why Kasugai Seika Rakka Ame has gained deep-rooted popularity in Japan.
+Taste-wise, the golden peanut candy is gently sweet and full of nutty flavor that everyone can like.
+The aftertaste is also good, which is why the Kasugai Rakka Ame has gained deep-rooted popularity in Japan.

-As for the ingredients, based on the list, the classic Japanese peanut candy Rakka Ame is made mainly with sugar, starch syrup, peanuts, soy sauce, and salt.
+Based on the ingredients list on the back of the bag, the Kasugai peanut candy mainly consists of sugar, starch syrup, peanuts, soy sauce, and salt.

 Where to Buy

-Kasugai Seika Rakka Ame is one of the most beloved peanut candies in Japan, so the product is available in many supermarkets around the country.
+Kasugai Seika Rakka Ame is one of the best and most loved peanut candies in Japan, and it is available in many supermarkets around the country.